Postindustrial Media focuses on communities in transition, regions we call “Postindustrial America.”

 - Students throughout Postindustrial America.
 We want to help you published.
 We are willing to work with you and your professors to bring one of your stories to our quarterly magazine or website, through mentoring and editing.
 Please contact us at email@example.com for more information.

-- Everyone else: We encourage ANYONE to submit a first-person column to us.
-We call this feature VOICES and if you have an idea — please let us know.
+- Columns: We call this feature VOICES and if you have an idea — please let us know.
 We want to hear from you — especially if you feel like you haven’t been heard.
 We’re also editors, and we like pulling the stories out of people.
 If you’re not confident in what you’d like to say or how to say it, email us.
-Perhaps we can help.
 These are not “letters to the editor.”
 This is: write what you know.
-We do avoid political columns.
-Also, not every submission will be a fit.
+We do not publish columns that present as political ads or columns focused exclusively on politics.
+Also, we cannot publish every submission and are unable to reply to every query.
 These pieces are 800 words or less.
 See an example here and here.
-Please email us at email@example.com if you’d have an idea you’d like to discuss.
+Please email us at firstname.lastname@example.org.

 I have a news tip but I don’t want to give my name….